James Wallis (games designer)

-James Wallis is a British designer and publisher of tabletop and role-playing games.
+James Hugh Wallis (born October 1966) is a British designer and publisher of tabletop and role-playing games.

 Career

 James Wallis began roleplaying in 1981 through Dungeons & Dragons and Traveller, which were both licensed in the UK by Games Workshop at the time.
 Wallis began self-publishing fanzines, starting with WEREMAN and then Sound & Fury, and got to know game designer Erick Wujcik thanks to the latter; Wallis met Kevin Siembieda through Wujcik at Gen Con 22 in 1989, resulting in Wallis writing Mutants in Avalon (1990) and Mutants in Orbit (1992) for Palladium Books.
 Wallis also began developing his own role-playing game based on the Bugtown comics, and in 1992 he brought the game to Wujcik at Phage Press, where it went nowhere for two years and remained unpublished due to creative differences.
 Once Upon a Time, a game designed by James Wallis, Andrew Rilstone and Richard Lambert, was published by Atlas Games in 1993, where Wallis met Jonathan Tweet, who soon became head of role-playing games at Wizards of the Coast; Wallis brought his Bugtown game to Wizards, but cartoonist Matt Howarth was unable to agree with Wizards of the Coast regarding royalties so they did not publish the game either.
 Walls co-founded the RPG magazine Inter*action with Andrew Rilstone, the first issue of which was published in Summer 1994.